JonathanZheng/Ripple/README.md

 **Small actions.
 Big community.
 Every ripple matters.**

 A mobile-first peer request platform for NUS UTown residents.
 Post quests, accept quests, build community — one small act at a time.
-Check out our demo [here](https://youtu.be/RGKiG1W3VHE)!
+Check out our vid demo [here](https://youtu.be/RGKiG1W3VHE) or you can [try it yourself](https://jonathanzheng.github.io/Ripple/)!

 ---